 1. INTRODUCTION

 The capital market is part of the financial system that facilitates the meeting of two parties who need funds with those who have funds.
-The capital market is where the buying and selling of various types of financial instruments, such as stocks, bonds, mutual funds, and other financial instruments, occurs (Che Hassan et al., 2023).
+The capital market facilitates the buying and selling of various types of financial instruments, such as stocks, bonds, mutual funds, and other financial instruments (Che Hassan et al., 2023).
 Here, investors can engage in various types of buying and selling related to financial instruments with the aim of obtaining profits in the form of capital gains or dividends distributed at the General Meeting of Shareholders (Lubis et al., 2024).
 Profitability is a ratio that assesses or compares a company's ability to generate profits from sales, assets, and equity based on certain measurements.
 This is one of the important factors for companies in assessing how far a company can maximize the use of resources and assets to generate profits, which can influence dividend distribution to investors (Ayuningsih, 2023; Lalevic & Selma, 2022; Tinungki et al., 2022).
 EPS (Earnings per Share) can be used by companies to measure the level of profitability, providing an overview of the company's performance in generating profits (Popa et al., 2022).
 Stock investment carries a very high risk if investors are not careful in managing their capital (Cheng et al., 2024).
 Therefore, selecting an investment sector is crucial for investors, as it will determine whether they will achieve profit or loss.
 For investors, stock returns are a key factor because they can measure the performance of their chosen company, thus determining their next investment steps (Al-sumaiti et al., 2020; Rukmana et al., 2020).
 The development of a company's stock returns allows investors to infer the company's financial performance.
 Furthermore, high stock returns are much more attractive to investors, as this is their primary goal in investing (Keskin et al., 2020; Peng et al., 2022).

 Analyzing the development of a company's stock returns can help investors infer the company's performance.
 Furthermore, in pursuit of high stock returns, investors can analyze which companies have high profits, thereby achieving their desired returns (Blanco, 2023).
-According to Reshetnikova et al (2020), dividend policy is a company's policy regarding whether profits will be distributed to shareholders in the form of dividends or retained by the company as retained earnings, which will be used to finance future investments.
+According to Reshetnikova et al., (2020), dividend policy is a company's policy regarding whether profits will be distributed to shareholders in the form of dividends or retained by the company as retained earnings, which will be used to finance future investments.
 Furthermore, the percentage of a company's profits distributed to shareholders depends on each company's policy.
 Dividends are distributed after shareholder approval at the GMS (General Meeting of Shareholders) (Reshetnikova et al., 2020).

 Share price valuation is considered crucial in the capital market, as it requires a comparison between intrinsic value and the actual share price.
 If the market price of a stock is higher than its intrinsic value, the stock is considered overvalued, while if the price is below its intrinsic value, the stock is considered undervalued (Jezkova et al., 2020; Moro-visconti & Rambaud, 2020).
 Research conducted by Trong (2025) revealed that DER has no direct effect on dividend policy or stock price, and conversely, ROA has a direct effect on both dividend policy and stock price.
-This study also revealed that EPS or dividend policy have no direct effect on stock price, and dividend policy does not mediate the effect of the debt-to-equity ratio on stock price .
+This study also revealed that EPS or dividend policy has no direct effect on stock price, and dividend policy does not mediate the effect of the debt-to-equity ratio on stock price .
 Furthermore, stock price increases do not reflect the debt-to-equity ratio through dividend policy.